 Family Caregiver Support

-Sometimes people caring for older adults and adults with disabilities need help finding resources and support to care for themselves as well.
-The Greater Nashville Regional Council provides a range of resources and support programs that assist family and informal caregivers to care for their loved ones at home for as long as possible.
+The Greater Nashville Regional Council provides a range of resources and support programs that assist family and informal caregivers in caring for their loved ones at home for as long as possible.

 What kind of help is available to caregivers?

-- Connection to support groups and counseling services
+- Referrals to available services, support groups, counseling services

 To be eligible for support services, the caregiver must meet one or more of the criteria below.

 - An adult family member (age 18 years or older) or other adult providing informal care to individuals 60 years of age or older.

 - An adult family member or other adult providing informal care to individuals of any age with Alzheimer’s disease or related disorders.

 - A caregiver age 55 or older providing care to an adult (ages 18-59) with disabilities.